konstructio/kubefirst-docs/docs/kubefirst/gitlab/install.md

 kubefirst init -c config.yaml
 ```

 The `init` process produces a directory of utilities, a state file, and some staged platform content that can now be found at `~/.kubefirst`.
-[Here](../../tooling/kubefirst-cli.md) you can find more details about `init` command.

 ### Step 2 - `kubefirst cluster create`